acityinohio/bitbanter-archive/about.md

 ## So what, exactly, is here?

 Ah, right.
 As I mentioned earlier, Bitbanter used to be a place for my writing, and it still is too. ([RIP Mitch](http://en.wikiquote.org/wiki/Mitch_Hedberg)) Generally I tend to write Onion-esque fake news articles, with a tendency to focus on tech/startups.
 But I'll break the mold occasionally, with YouTube videos, different writing styles, image-focused posts...really whatever strikes my fancy.
-Regardless of what I post, I hope it will engender some laughter.
+Regardless of what I post, I hope it will engender either laughter or curiosity.
 That's always been my mission, and always will be.

 ### Somehow, I miraculously made it to the bottom of the page here, and I want more of your work.